Prepare for farm inspections and audits

 Your vet's written report from the review provides evidence of proactive health management, which can strengthen your position during farm assurance audits and regulatory inspections.

 You must be a registered keeper of cattle, sheep, or pigs in England with a valid CPH (County Parish Holding) number and SBI (Single Business Identifier).
-You need minimum livestock numbers (11 cattle, 21 sheep, or 51 pigs) and a current BPS, SFI, or Countryside Stewardship agreement.
+You need minimum livestock numbers (11 cattle, 21 sheep, or 51 pigs).
+You do not need a BPS, SFI, or Countryside Stewardship agreement - the review is open to all eligible keepers.

 Select an RCVS-registered vet to carry out the review.
 This can be your usual vet or one who offers the Annual Health and Welfare Review service.
 Agree a date for the farm visit and confirm which species will be reviewed.